ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

    the graph/game board.
    1. The simulation will run indefinitely as long as there are 'births' and 'deaths' occurring on the graph.
-   2. The `Update interval` value can be changed during the simulation to update the interval between the update of subsequent generations on the board.
+   2. The `Update interval` value can be changed during the simulation to adjust the time interval between the updates of subsequent generations on the board.
    3. Click on the `Stop` button to stop the simulation.
 10. The plug-in VI instance will stop running on closure of the SFP or closure of the InstrumentStudio project window or removal of the SFP from layout.